Department of Labor Logo United States Department of Labor

 The formal definitions of employment changes are as follows:

 Closings.
-These are either establishments with positive third month employment in the previous quarter, with no employment or zero employment reported in the current quarter.
+These are either units with positive third month employment in the previous quarter, with no employment or zero employment reported in the current quarter.

 Table 1.
 Private sector gross job gains and losses by industry, Kansas, seasonally adjusted